Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Applications

+Several works have proposed or implicitly used the idea of simulating imaginary-time evolution with digital quantum circuits as a subroutine for other tasks, including the study of ground- and excited-state properties of closed-system Hamiltonians~\cite{motta2020determining, yeter-aydeniz2020practical, sun2021quantum, wang2025computing}, open-system dynamics~\cite{kamakari2022digital}, differential equations~\cite{an2023linear}, data classification~\cite{ye2025quantum}, combinatorial optimization~\cite{wang2025imaginary, alam2023solving, bauer2024combinatorial}, etc. However, some directions have so far lacked provably efficient algorithms for practically relevant evolution times.
+As, to our knowledge, the first algorithm with theorectical polynomial-time guarantees for imaginary-time evolution, our method can inspire a more systematic development of these applications.
+To illustrate this, we apply our ITE algorithm in two applications and show that the proposed algorithms are comparable to existing approaches.

-\section{Ground state preparation and Ground-state energy estimation}
+\subsection{Ground state preparation and ground-state energy estimation}

-Ground state preparation $\ket{\psi_0}$ and ground-state energy estimation $\lambda_0$ are fundamental tasks for demonstrating quantum computational advantage.
+As one of the central applications of imaginary-time evolution, ground state $\ket{\psi_0}$ preparation and ground-state energy $\lambda_0$ estimation are fundamental tasks for demonstrating quantum computational advantage.
 The normalized imaginary time evolved state $\ket{\ite}$ provides a systematic approach to both problems.
 The amplitude of $\ket{\ite}$ on the ground-state subspace converges exponentially to 1 as $\tau$ increases, causing the expectation value $\hat{E}(\tau) = \braandket{\ite}H{\ite}$ to converge exponentially to the ground-state energy.
 The following lemma quantifies this convergence.